 - Be clear on the ‘why’ of your company

 - Put the mission statement to work

 In this section, you must put out your mission statement in a simple format – nothing fancy.

 What is your business offering to your customers or community?
 Which product or service do you produce or provide?
 From the Starbucks example, the response would be a coffee cup.

 Don’t add any fillers.
 Write down the bare basics and then elaborate on them in the next section.

 So, for example, you can say: My company/organization’s purpose is to provide financial advice or provide pet sitting services.

 Here, you’re looking to describe how your business operates in general – not a detailed description of the physical running of it.
 So, you’ll go back to your company’s core values and incorporate one or more of them into the description of how you do what you do.

-For instance, your core values could be integrity, accountability, and so on.
-List all of them down, especially those that are important to express in your organization.
+For instance, your core values could be integrity, accountability, etc. List all of them down, especially those that are important to express in your organization.

 Some common values you could use in your mission statement may include: